 Using all of the headings in the order presented below, please use this section to clearly explain your proposed RSF.
 Schematics, tables, illustrations, graphs, and other types of graphics can be embedded to clarify the RSF plan but they should not clutter the central narrative.
 Images do not count towards the overall word count but inclusion of them to overcome word limits is not permitted.
 Images may only be included within the 'Research Support Facility Plan.'
 Images included in other sections will be removed from the application and not seen by reviewers.

 As this is the main part of your application which will be considered by the reviewing panel, you should ensure that the information is accurate, succinct, clearly laid out and provides sufficient detail.
-The overall amount of information that you can provide at this stage is limited to 3 - 5 pages (Limit: 4000 words).
+The overall amount of information that you can provide at this stage is limited to 4000 words.

 The NIHR expects appropriate and relevant involvement of patients/service users, carers and the public and other key stakeholders in the facilities it supports.
 It is essential to set out your plans to involve these stakeholders in the Stage 1 application.
 Your patient/service user, carer and public involvement plans will be assessed by the funding committee, including members from these communities.